 Navajo witchcraft, a kind of spirituality practiced throughout the great Navajo Nation, is a phenomenon that is greatly feared and rarely mentioned, especially to outsiders.
-Read on to learn more about their major types of witchcraft and the legend of the Skinwalker.
+Read on to learn more about their major types of Native American mysticism and the legend of the Skinwalker.

 What Is Navajo Witchcraft?

 This Navajo form of witchcraft is not separate from Navajo spirituality, it is simply another set of "Ways" within the Navajo religion.
+Like other Native American belief systems, it is a form of mysticism.
 The Navajo believe that people must live in harmony with Mother Earth, and that there are two classes of beings, Earth People who are mortals, and the Holy People who are unseen spiritual beings.
 They believe these beings have the ability to either help or harm mortals.
-The Navajo believe that illness and life problems are "disorder" within one's life that can be remedied with herbs, prayer, songs, medicine men and ceremonies.
+The Navajo believe illness and life problems are "disorder" within one's life that can be remedied with herbs, prayer, songs, medicine men, and ceremonies.
 However, while medicine men learn the Navajo Ways to heal and aid those who are afflicted, there are others who practice Navajo witchcraft and seek to direct spiritual forces to cause harm or misfortune to others.

 In his 1944 book Navajo Witchcraft, anthropologist Clyde Kluckhohn lists the four "Ways" of the Navajo witch as follows.